Want to follow along with this writing? Sign up Today, it's free and easy

 “…yielding his face in the torrential dowpour that the man had not the foresight to predict.”

 So, yeah.
 That’s pretty much it for spelling errors.
 Note, they were both in the second paragraph.

 Overall, this was absolutely fantastic.
 A phenomenal piece of writing--you're definitely very talented.
 Excellent job with this. :)

-about 1 year ago Shia F said:
+over 1 year ago Shia F said:

 Description.
 Your descriptions are well-detailed, providing a vivid mental picture in your readers minds.
 You used great imagery here.
 Though, personally, I was a bit overwhelmed with the details.
 Maybe it's just because I have a short attention span.

 Plot.
 The plot here is fairly simple.
 But it's amazing twist in the end brought it all together.